Skip to Content

 Friggitello Pepper Characteristics

 Different pepper varieties can have vastly different characteristics.
 Some plants produce many peppers, while others will only produce a handful.
-Here are a few quick details on the Friggitello pepper:
+Here are a few quick details on the friggitello pepper:

 Shape: Pendant, elongated